exercism/csharp/exercises/concept/interest-is-interesting/.docs/introduction.md

 ## Do While Loops

-An less commonly used alternative to the above syntax is a `do-while` loop:
+A less commonly used alternative to the above syntax is a `do-while` loop:

 ```csharp
 int x = 23;